Exact and high order discretization schemes for Wishart processes and their affine extensions: Introduction

 This paper focuses on simulation methods for Wishart processes and more generally for affine diffusions on positive semidefinite matrices.
 Before explaining our motivations and our main results, we start with a short introduction to these processes.
-Even though we use rather standard notations for matrices, they are recalled in Appendix~\ref{App_Notations_matrices}, and we invite the reader to give first a quick look at it.
+Even though we use rather standard notation for matrices, they are recalled at the end of the \hyperref[Chapter1]{Introduction}, and we invite the reader to first give a quick look at it.
 Wishart processes have been initially introduced by Bru~\cite{Bruthesis,Bru}.
 They are also named because their marginal laws follow Wishart distributions.
 Very recently, Cuchiero et al.~\cite{Teichmann} have introduced a general framework for affine processes on positive semidefinite matrices $\posm$ that embeds Wishart processes and includes possible jumps.
 In this paper, we only consider continuous processes of this kind.
 Such processes solve the following SDE: